xujinlai/homepage/content/home/about.md

 Jinlai Xu is a PhD student of Information Science at University of Pittsburgh.
 His research interests include Distributed Systems, Fog/Edge and Cloud Computing, Computer Vision and Robotics.
 His advisor is [Balaji Palanisamy](http://www.sis.pitt.edu/bpalan/)

-Before coming to University of Pittsburgh, he graduated from Chin University of Geosciences and his undergraduate and graduate advisor is [Zhongwen Luo](http://xgxy.cug.edu.cn/rjgcx/lzw/indexe.htm) .
+Before coming to University of Pittsburgh, he graduated from China University of Geosciences and his undergraduate and graduate advisor is [Zhongwen Luo](http://xgxy.cug.edu.cn/rjgcx/lzw/indexe.htm) .

 <a href="cv_XuJinlai.pdf" class="btn btn-info">Full Curriculum Vitae</a>